Please donate here to support this vital work.

 Note: Explore more positive stories like this in our comprehensive inspiring news articles archive focused on solutions and bridging divides.

-Note: We've summarized many articles about the power of restorative justice.
+Note: Daryl Davis has successfully persuaded more than 200 KKK members and other white supremacists to disavow their allegiances.
+Read more about the power of calling people in with love, rather than criticism and judgment.
 Explore more positive stories like this in our comprehensive inspiring news articles archive focused on solutions and bridging divides.

 Note: Explore more positive stories like this in our comprehensive inspiring news articles archive focused on solutions and bridging divides.